Automation Anywhere for Salesforce 3.0 Release Notes

 The Bot Directory tree component simplifies selecting bots in the Bot Configuration wizard.

-Numerous data types are now included for configuration in RPA Bots for Salesforce.
+Numerous data types are now included for configuration in Automation Anywhere for Salesforce.
 When you select a variable of either input or output type from the bot, the Salesforce drop-down menu automatically filters by data type to match the variable.

-Users can choose a preferred method when creating Control Room connections through the RPA Bots for Salesforce application.
+Users can choose a preferred method when creating Control Room connections through the Automation Anywhere for Salesforce application.

 Notifications (through the Salesforce Customer Notification framework) are now provided after a bot completes running successfully, or if it fails.
 Notifications are also provided on completion of a callback operation, and when a bot is triggered to run from a Process Builder or Lightning Flow.
 Each notification is an active link and you use it to navigate to the corresponding record detail page.